ServerWorks: 2000–2003: IPO and acquisition

 ServerWorks in 2000 employed 85 people; due to its smaller stature, the company was hesitant to consider developing for Intel's forthcoming 64-bit Itanium until the second generation (Itanium 2) had been released.
-Instead the company would focus squarely on server and workstation chipsets designed around 32-bit x86 (IA-32) microprocessors by Intel, with which ServerWorks signed a 10-year license in 1998 to license Intel's PCI architecture.
+Instead the company would focus squarely on server and workstation chipsets designed around 32-bit x86 (IA-32) microprocessors by Intel, with which ServerWorks signed a 10-year license for Intel's PCI architecture in 1998.
 As Intel itself was a vendor of server chipsets (at the time, the 840 and the 450NX), ServerWorks was described by the technology press as having a cooperatively competitive relationship to Intel.
 Of this relationship, Kimball Brown, ServerWorks' president, spoke: "our main competitor is Intel ... but our best customer is Intel, too, and we're helping them sell lots of CPUs".
 As opposed to Intel's emphasis on raw processing speed, ServerWorks' design philosophy centered on I/O capability.

 By the end of 2000, the company employed nearly 100 people, had gone public, sold millions of chips, and reached an annual revenue of roughly $200 million.
 In January 2001, Broadcom Corporation of Irvine, California, announced its intent to acquire ServerWorks for up to $1.87 billion in stock.
 This planned acquisition, one among a spree of acquisitions for Broadcom during this time, was described as bucking the trend for Broadcom in The New York Times, as, unlike the struggling companies Broadcom had acquired before, ServerWorks had posted revenue and was profitable.
-Broadcom finalized the acquisition in mid-January 2000, with the stock swap value lowered to $957 million.
+Broadcom finalized the acquisition in mid-January 2001, with the stock swap value lowered to $957 million.